HazyResearch/meerkat/docs/source/guide/interactive/formatters/overview.md

 (guide/interactive/formatters/overview)=
 # Formatters
-Meerkat GUIs can display data of many different types, from images to text to audio.
+Meerkat GUIs can display data of many different types, from images, to long-form text, to audio.
 Formatters control how these data types are displayed and interacted with in Meerkat GUIs.

 For example, images can be displayed using the {class}`meerkat.format.ImageFormatter`.
 Each formatter, specifies optional parameters that can be used to configure how the data is displayed.
 For example, the {class}`meerkat.format.ImageFormatter` has a `max_size` parameter that can be used to specify the maximum size of the image to display.